evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ## Performance

-The HiPhi Y Dual Motor has a maximum power of 371KW (504hp).
+The HiPhi Y Performance has a maximum power of 371KW (504hp).
 The total torque is 620nm.
 The 0-100km/h sprint (0-62mph) takes 4,7 seconds.

 ## Battery, range, and charging